 - Four critical thresholds have repeatedly preceded major price moves: sub-30, 40, 80, and 90+.

-- The ratio peaked at 125:1 in March 2020 — the highest ever recorded.
-Silver doubled within 8 months from that low.
+- The ratio peaked at 125:1 in March 2020. the highest ever recorded.
+Silver then doubled within 8 months.

 What the Ratio Is and How to Calculate It